-Open University of Applied Sciences offers you a flexible way to complete courses of Bachelor-Degree or Master-Degree programmes regardless of educational background and age.
-You can study specific subjects you are interested in or subjects you need in order to maintain and improve your professional competencies.
+The Open University of Applied Sciences offers a flexible way to complete courses of Bachelor-Degree or Master-Degree programmes regardless of educational background and age.
+You can study specific subjects you are interested in, or subjects you need in order to maintain and improve your professional competencies.

-The studies of Open University of Applied Sciences suit you if you:
+The studies of the Open University of Applied Sciences suits you if you:

-• want to improve yourself or your working-life professional competencies
+• want to improve yourself or your work-life professional competencies

-• are planning to apply to university of applied sciences
+• are planning to apply to a university of applied sciences

 • want to become familiar with studying at a university of applied sciences